remotesynth/certifiedfreshevents/content/sessions/jamdev2025-last-saree.md

 ---
-title: "The Last Saree: Conoisseurship in the Age of AI"
+title: "The Last Saree: Connoisseurship in the Age of AI"
 date: 2025-02-20 15:20:00-05:00
 end_date: 2025-02-20 16:05:00-05:00
 event: the-jam-2025